This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 These sprays also work for treating shoes, boots, waders, backpacks, tents, camp furniture, hammocks, mosquito netting, luggage, and bedsheets.

-Rare side effects and dangers of permethrin use
+Rare side effects and dangers

 As with everything: where there is a desired effect there can also be an undesired effect.
 Some rare side effects that are associated with permethrin use may include: